A Simple Easter Cupcake

 Dark Chocolate Frosting

-Frosts 24 cupcakes, generously.
+Servings: 24 cupcakes, generously

-• 24 ounces best-quality semisweet chocolate, finely chopped
+• 24 ounces best-quality semisweet chocolate finely chopped

-• 1/2 cup plus 1 Tablespoon Dutch-process cocoa powder
+• 1/2 cup cocoa powder plus 1 Tablespoon, Dutch-process

-• 1/2 cup plus 1 Tablespoon boiling water
+• 1/2 cup boiling water plus 1 Tablespoon

-• 3 sticks (1 1/2 cups) unsalted butter, room temperature
+• 3 sticks unsalted butter 1 1/2 cups, room temperature

 • 1/2 cup confectioners’ sugar